 Our commitment to truth encompasses deep listening, honest intellectual investigation, and waiting patiently for the guidance of the Spirit.
 We hope to heighten awareness and an active sense of awe and wonder.

-Our combined-grade classes have a size of about 16 students, which means that there are about 8 students in each grade.
-Our small multi-grade classes provide an excellent opportunity to accommodate a range of learning styles.
-Teachers employ a variety of teaching methodologies to address these diverse learning styles and allow individual students to strive toward their potential.
-Teachers promote sharing, and creative and cooperative learning, and the pursuit of independent learning goals.
+Teachers employ a variety of teaching methodologies to address diverse learning styles and allow individual students to strive toward their potential.
+Teachers promote sharing, creative and cooperative learning, and the pursuit of independent learning goals.
 Students are encouraged to develop critical thinking skills that will allow them to identify problems and create strategies to find solutions.

-At Monteverde Friends School no classes are labeled “Honors”.
+At MFS, no classes are labeled “Honors.”
 The school believes that students with different academic abilities bring valuable perspectives and gifts into the community.
 The school curriculum is designed so that high-achieving students in a given class may produce work comparable in level to honors level work as it is understood in the United States.
-Exchange students who come to MFS from honors classes in the United States, in addition to local students who have attended rigorous independent schools in the United States as exchange students, have found MFS courses to provide at least an equivalent level of academic challenge, if not more so.
+Exchange students who come to MFS from honors classes in the US, in addition to local students who have attended rigorous independent schools in the US as exchange students, have found MFS courses to provide at least an equivalent level of academic challenge, if not more so.

 Monteverde Friends School does not provide class rankings for its students.
 With a graduating class of between one and eight students each year, class rankings are not statistically significant.
 Moreover, the school does not believe that class rankings reflect the unique gifts and abilities of each student within the community.

 With small classes, a low student-to-teacher ratio, and a strong pedagogical approach, MFS has a history of exceptional academic successes.